 9. Comply with Alabama Tax Requirements

 Alabama requires corporations to file a Business Privilege Tax Return each year with the Department of Revenue.
-The initial business privilege tax return is due two and one half months after the corporation comes into existance or qualifies with the Alabama Secretary of State to do business in Alabama.
+The initial business privilege tax return is due two and one half months after the corporation comes into existence or qualifies with the Alabama Secretary of State to do business in Alabama.
 A minimum $100 tax must be paid each year.
 For details and tax forms, see the Alabama Department of Revenue website.

 10. Comply With Other Tax and Regulatory Requirements